robertmuth/Cwerg/FrontEndDocs/tutorial.md

 ### Expression Statements

-Expression Statements are code blocks that evalute to a value.
+Expression Statements are code blocks that evaluate to a value.
 Examples

 ```
 let x s8 = foo()